AdobeDocs/campaign.en/help/v8/architecture/general-architecture.md

 ## Database containers {#db-containers}

-The Adobe Campaign Cloud database relies on [!DNL Snowflake] which contains the functional data (profiles, subscriptions, content, etc.), the technical data (delivery jobs and logs, tracking logs, etc.) and the work data (purchases, leads) for the solution, and all Adobe Campaign components communicate with the database in order to perform their specific tasks.
+In its [Enterprise (FFDA) deployment](enterprise-deployment.md), the Adobe Campaign Cloud database relies on [!DNL Snowflake] which contains the functional data (profiles, subscriptions, content, etc.), the technical data (delivery jobs and logs, tracking logs, etc.) and the work data (purchases, leads) for the solution, and all Adobe Campaign components communicate with the database in order to perform their specific tasks.

 You can deploy Adobe Campaign using the pre-defined database and schemas, and if needed this pre-defined environment can be extended.
 All data within the data mart is accessed by Adobe Campaign via SQL calls.
 Adobe Campaign also provides a full complement of Extract Transform and Load (ETL) tools to perform data import and export of data into and out of the system.